 Votes for schools provides weekly resources to prompt discussion on current issues.
+This supports the PSHE curriculum and covers Prevent, British Values and the SMSC Curriculum.
 Pupils vote and comment on a discussion topic.
 National results are collated on the Votes for Schools website.
 The three principles of Votes for Schools are:

 NSPCC Speak Out Stay Safe KS2